Using hostname¶

 Returned list never includes the DNS root label

-is a subclass of str
+Because Hostname is a subclass of str,

-methods are available.
+all str methods are available.

-But it is important to note that what is returned by those inherited methods is not a hostname.Hostname
+But it is important to note that what is returned by those inherited methods is not a hostname.Hostname.

 >>> h = hostname.Hostname('foo.example')